wimols/wimols.github.io/_posts/2021-03-24-mars-part-two.md

 - Robot
 ---

-Everyone is eagerly awaiting when Perseverance will come up with proofs of past life on Mars.
-Allow me to anticipate it for a moment.
+<span style="color: orange;">Everyone is eagerly awaiting when Perseverance will come up with proofs of past life on Mars.
+Allow me to anticipate it for a moment.</span>

-In a first part I will explain how one got to the evidence of ancient life on Mars.
+<span style="color: orange;">In a first part I will explain how one got to the evidence of ancient life on Mars.
 Then I'll go into what evidence exactly that is.
-And then I tell you that it will stick to that evidence, in other words one will never, for example, find a skeleton of a mammoth on Mars.
+And then I tell you that it will stick to that evidence, in other words one will never, for example, find a skeleton of a mammoth on Mars.</span>

 # How did we get that evidence?